or-gottman/AnomalyDetectionWebApp/README.md

 <!-- The-API -->
 ## The API

 * POST api/model  - This path expects a query parameter containing the model type and the data in the body.
 The data sent in the body is trained by the algorithm server.
-After that a new model is created that contains a unique ID for this model, the exact time the model was created, the type of algorithm that model was trained with, and the features that were trained.
+After that a new model is created that contains a unique ID for this model, the exact time the model was created, the type of algorithm that the model was trained with, and the features that were trained.
 * GET api/model   - This path expects a query parameter containing the unique model ID.
 It sends back the trained model saved in the database.
 * DELETE api/model  - This path expects a query parameter containing the unique model ID.
 It deletes the model from the database.
 * GET api/models  - This path sends all the models that were trained and saved in the database.